I Believe (Fantasia song)

-"I Believe" is the debut single of American Idol season three winner Fantasia.
+"I Believe" is a song by American Idol third season winner Fantasia.
 The song was co-written by Louis Biancaniello, Sam Watters, and former American Idol contestant Tamyra Gray.
-Released in the United States on June 15, 2004, "I Believe" debuted at number one on the US Billboard Hot 100, selling 142,000 copies during its first week and winning three Billboard awards.
-The song also reached number one on the Canadian Singles Chart and number four on Australian ARIA Singles Chart.
-It was included on Fantasia's debut album, Free Yourself, released on November 23, 2004.
+Released as Fantasia's debut single on June 15, 2004, "I Believe" debuted at number one on the US Billboard Hot 100, selling 142,000 copies during its first week and winning three Billboard awards.
+The song also reached number one on the Canadian Singles Chart and number four on Australia's ARIA Singles Chart.
+It was included on Fantasia's debut studio album, Free Yourself, released on November 23, 2004.

 Background

 Fantasia sang "I Believe" on the third-season finale of American Idol as her last performance within the competition.
-Diana DeGarmo, the runner up of American Idol season three, sang the song first, also on the finale, for her first performance of the night.
-The judges unanimously acclaimed Fantasia the winner of season three, a prediction that came true when she was crowned American Idol the following evening.
+Diana DeGarmo, the runner up of American Idol, sang the song first on the finale, for her first performance of the night.
+The judges unanimously acclaimed Fantasia the winner, a prediction that came true when she was crowned the following evening.
 An ecstatic and tearful Fantasia performed her new single "I Believe" minutes after the announcement.
 DeGarmo's performance was also well received by the judges.